-The Cyber Infrastructure and Security Agency defines “insider threat” as “the threat that an insider will use his or her authorized access, wittingly or unwittingly, to do harm to the [the organization’s] mission, resources, personnel, facilities, information, equipment, networks, or systems.”
+The Cyber Infrastructure and Security Agency defines “insider threat” as “the threat that an insider will use his or her authorized access, wittingly or unwittingly, to harm the [the organization’s] mission, resources, personnel, facilities, information, equipment, networks, or systems.”
+An “insider” is defined as “ any person who has or had authorized access to or knowledge of an organization’s resources, including personnel, facilities, information, equipment, networks, and systems.”
+Note that this definition is far broader than, simply, “employee.”
+Insiders are often employees, but not always — and it’s often the ones attracting the least suspicion who wind up doing the most damage.
+Defending against insider threats is crucial for maintaining organizational security.

 At the same time, it’s important to recognize that not every potential intrusion is the product of an insider threat.
 The successive unauthorized data releases that affected organizations like Asiaciti Trust and Trident Trust in recent years were unlikely to be the work of insiders, for example, despite exhibiting hallmarks of the practice.

 Education is key.
-Let’s take a look at current best practices for recognizing and defending against potential insider threats.
+Let’s take a look at current best practices for recognizing and defending against insider threats.

 1. Always Follow the Principle of Least Permission